Q & A: What is Integrated Business Planning?

 Answer: Since most companies have not made a conscious choice to integrate strategy and execution to create a holistic business plan, results can be dramatic when the process is started.

-For example, Beaulieu Group, a global carpet manufacturer, found that they achieved a 6X return on their investment in a six month period, a result of focusing their efforts on what mattered most (e.g., proactively shifting product mix and sourcing as prices and input cost change) and eliminating resources and effort that created extensive drain on the organization.
+For example, Beaulieu Group, a global carpet manufacturer, found that they achieved a 6X return on their investment in a six month period, a result of focusing their efforts on what mattered most (e.g., proactively shifting product mix and sourcing as prices and input cost change) and eliminating resources and energy that created extensive drain on the organization.

 With IBP, Beaulieu Group has changed operational assumptions, re-evaluated planning scenarios, assessed business impact, and rapidly updated their plan of record.